Tarun-2006/SocketStudy/README.md

-# EX.NO.1A - 			STUDY OF SOCKET PEOGRAMMING
+# EX.NO.1A - 			STUDY OF SOCKET PROGRAMMING

 ## Aim:
 To perform a study on Socket Programming.